SamDeMario-lab/NanoBlot/To_do.md

 # To Do

-### Reflow masterscript so it has standard spacing conventions

 ### Fix names in R script
 I want it to add the negative probe to the plot name if a negative probe is used

 ## Make multiplexing work

-## Clean temp data option

 ## Write a manuscript + ReadMe